 Hydrogeologic information at or in the vicinity of the subject parcel may be available from previous activities, or may be reasonably estimated from prior work conducted by the County.
-Previous activities may include (but is not limited to) aquifer tests, well completion reports with lithologic logs, water level, and well yield data collected on the parcel, and water level data collected as part of other groundwater monitoring activities.
+Previous activities may include (but areis not limited to) aquifer tests, well completion reports with lithologic logs, water level, and well yield data collected on the parcel, and water level data collected as part of other groundwater monitoring activities.
 County staff will determine whether and how to best include such data in the WAA evaluation process.
 If no geologic information exists in the vicinity of the subject parcel, additional analysis may be required of the applicant (see Additional Analysis Required).

-The hydrogeologic information needed for WAA evaluation may include the aquifer storage coefficient, hydraulic conductivity, transmissivity, and aquifer thickness.
-The aquifer storage coefficient is defined as the volume of water that can be drained from a unit area of aquifer materials per unit decline in head.
-In unconfined aquifers the coefficient is often represented by the specific yield of the aquifer materials.
+The hydrogeologic information needed for WAA evaluation may include the aquifer storage coefficient, specific yield, hydraulic conductivity, transmissivity, and aquifer thickness.
+The aquifer storage coefficient for confined aquifers, or storativity, is defined as the volume of water that can be drained from a unit area of aquifer materials per unit decline in head.
+The storage coefficient can be calculated by multiplying the aquifer thickness and specific storage.
+In unconfined aquifers a similar property the coefficient is often represented by the specific yield of the aquifer materials.
+Specific yield is defined as the volume of water that can be drained from a unit area of an unconfined aquifer in response to a unit decline in the water table elevation.

 Table F-2 presents a range of values for specific yield for a variety of potential aquifer materials.
-In a confined aquifer the storage coefficient is defined as specific storage multiplied by aquifer thickness, where specific storage is the volume of water produced by a unit volume of aquifer material per unit decline in head.
+In a confined aquifer the specific storage of aquifer materials can be calculated storage coefficient is defined as specific-the storage coefficient multiplied by aquifer thickness, where the specific-storage coefficient is the volume of water produced by a unit volume of aquifer material per unit decline in head.
 Table F-3 presents a range of possible specific storage values for potential aquifer materials.
 Storage coefficients for confined aquifers typically range from 5x10-5 to 5x10-3 (Todd, 2005).
-Storage coefficients for unconfined aquifers typically range from 0.1 to 0.3 (Lohman, 1972).
+Storage coefficients Specific yield for unconfined aquifers typically range from 0.1 to 0.3 (Lohman, 1972).

-&lt;sup>15 An unconfined aquifer is defined by a water table that occurs where pore space pressures coincide with atmospheric pressure and where water released from aquifer storage occurs in large part due to the draining of saturated pore spaces in the aquifer material.
+An unconfined aquifer is defined by a water table that occurs where pore space pressures coincide with atmospheric pressure and where water released from aquifer storage occurs in large part due to the draining of saturated pore spaces in the aquifer material.

 Transmissivity is another frequently used aquifer parameter.
 Transmissivity is defined as the capacity of the aquifer to transmit water across its entire thickness, calculated as the product of the aquifer hydraulic conductivity and the aquifer thickness.
+Table F-4 presents representative hydraulic conductivity values found in the literature.
 Hydraulic conductivity ranges for the alluvial aquifer system have been mapped in Napa Valley by the US Geological Survey (USGS) (Faye, 1973), with more recent interpretations provided here based on a review of well driller's logs and other geologic data available through 2011 (LSCE and MBK, 2013).
-These ranges for hydraulic conductivity are depicted in Figure F-3 and described in Table F-4, as interpreted by the County's groundwater consultants.
+These ranges for hydraulic conductivity are depicted in Figure F-3 and described in Table F-45, as interpreted by the County's groundwater consultants.
 Recent hydrogeologic investigations performed for the County have also produced maps and cross sections of subsurface geologic conditions which may be consulted for the determination of aquifer thickness in the vicinity of a proposed project (LSCE and MBK, 2013).

-Path: X:\2011 Job Files\11-090\GIS\Task 4\Fig 7\2 Conductivity Zones.mxd
+Path: X:\2011 Job Files\11-090\GIS\Task 4\Fig 7_2 Conductivity Zones.mxd